Furniture: Types of wood used

 All different types of woods have unique signature marks that can help in easy identification of the type.
 Hardwood and softwood are the two main categories for wood.

 Both hardwoods and softwoods are used in furniture manufacturing, and each has its own specific uses.
 Deciduous trees, which have broad leaves that change color periodically throughout the year, are the source of hardwood.
 Coniferous trees, also known as cone-bearing trees, have small leaves or needles that stay on the tree throughout the year.

 Common softwoods used include pine, redwood and yew.
 Higher quality furniture tends to be made out of hardwood, including oak, maple, mahogany, teak, walnut, cherry and birch.
-Highest quality wood will have been air dried to rid it of its moisture.
+The highest quality wood will have been air dried to rid it of its moisture.